Pennsylvania became the seventh state to offer legal and regulated sports betting on Nov. 17, 2018.

 Latest info on PA sports betting

-More sportsbooks are headed to Pennsylvania soon though.
-So far, six of the 13 PA casinos filed for the $10 million sports betting application.
+More sportsbooks are headed to Pennsylvania soon too.
+So far, seven of the 13 PA casinos filed for the $10 million sports betting application.
 All but one have conditional approval to launch.

 The following are the applicants for sports betting.
-Valley Forge is the only one without conditional approval:
+Presque Isle Downs is the only one without conditional approval:

 Pennsylvania sports betting FAQ